 “Since hyaluronic acid is found naturally in the skin, the body accepts it, and the filler persists until it’s slowly absorbed over time,” says Dr. Dahabra, the medical director of Beverly Hills Wellness Center & Med Spa in West Palm Beach Gardens Florida area.

-What happens during a Juvéderm treatment West Palm Beach Gardens Florida?
+What happens during a Juvéderm treatment in West Palm Beach Gardens, Florida?

-Your appointment will start with you and your injector discussing your goals, your facial anatomy, and the best type of filler to safely get the look you’re after.
+Your appointment will start with you and your injector discussing your goals, facial anatomy, and the best type of filler to get the look you’re after safely.
 They should also go over the potential risks.

 Once you’re on the same page, your skin will be cleansed with alcohol or antiseptic.
 Your provider will then slowly inject the filler, gently massaging the area with their fingertips or cotton tips to distribute and smoothen it.
-You’ll likely get several injections in one area, for more even distribution.
-Most Juvéderm fillers contain lidocaine to instantly numb the area, but you might feel some mild discomfort.
-Ice and cold packs also help numb the area, and they’ll also constrict blood vessels to reduce the risk of bruising.
+You’ll likely get several injections in one area for more even distribution.
+Most Juvéderm fillers contain lidocaine to numb the area instantly, but you might feel some mild discomfort.
+Ice and cold packs also help numb the area and constrict blood vessels to reduce the risk of bruising.